 Team Member Handheld (TMH) is an iPad mini iOS application, catering to the needs of restaurant servers by streamlining the order submission process and facilitating a seamless payment experience for guests.
 My team at Credera built this application from scratch and tailored it specifically to our client, an American restaurant corporation with more than 1600 restaurants worldwide.

-One of the standout features of TMH is its capability to handle guest payments.
+One of the standout features of TMH is its capability to handle secure payments.
 After the guests have finished their meal, servers can generate and process the bill directly through the iPad using a card scanner.
 This not only expedites the payment process but also allows for various payment options, including credit cards and digital wallets.

 Tech Stack: Swift, Firebase, Google Cloud Functions, XCode Cloud, New Relic